esi-neuroscience/syncopy/doc/source/developer/tools.rst

    syncopy.shared.parsers.get_defaults

-Writing a new analysis routine
+Writing A New Analysis Routine
 ------------------------------

 Any analysis routine that operates on Syncopy data is always structured in three